-However, there is bound to be interest from some users in making their data available to other programs and devices, especially programs running on another computer on the same local network as the WLL unit.
-Live WLL data can be accessed by other local devices as described in the API documentation for Weatherlink Live at: https://weatherlink.github.io/weatherlink-live-local-api/.
+Live WLL data can also be accessed by other local devices (eg programs running on another computer on the same local network) as described in the API documentation for Weatherlink Live at: https://weatherlink.github.io/weatherlink-live-local-api/.
 Key aspects of the API are summarised below.

 It’s worth noting that data uploaded to weatherlink.com by WLL units can – as one might expect – be downloaded from weatherlink.com to other computers.
-However, these WLL downloads are more limited in nature than for other devices uploading to weatherlink.com, as described in the note at the foot of this topic.
+However, these WLL downloads are different in nature than for other older devices uploading to weatherlink.com, as described in the note at the foot of this topic.

 There are two important differences of data handling of WLL units from traditional Davis loggers: